The Blood Type Diet: How Blood May Determine What Diet Is Best For You

 After 40 years of research, Naturopathic physicians James & Peter D'Adamo developed comprehensive lists of how particular foods affect the body and, more importantly, which foods can be toxic to your blood type.

-For years it has been known that each blood type has diseases it is more prone toward diseases than others, for example;
+For years it has been known that each blood type is more prone toward diseases than others, for example;

 - Type A's to cancer and cardiovascular disease